girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 2/React_Props_vs_State.md

 ```

-A simple component and then we passes the props as attributes and then access them inside our component using this.props.
+A simple component and then we pass the props as attributes and then access them inside our component using this.props.
 So props makes components reusable by giving components the ability to receive data from the parent component in the form of props.
 They are immutable.

 **Output :-**